lawrencemulders/cryptoapp/README.md

 This readme is an introduction to a project currently being build: a notification application which generates a scheduled email providing a summary of stock/crypto performances.
 To keep costs at zero, no database is implemented and a local csv file is used to iterate and monitor progress.

 API's are leveraged to gather the required data from both crypto and stock assets.
 The user can select the relevant metrics and additional weekly/daily scheduling.
 The full workflow of constructing each email is shown below.
-Leveraging threading allows for enhanced efficiency.
+Leveraging threading allows for enhanced efficiency when composing performance stats.

 ![notificationflow drawio](https://github.com/lawrencemulders/cryptoapp/assets/80403668/bc434dbf-02ce-404e-8bf4-6d85fe5c0578)

 Several existing features include: